padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 started, let's create a few basic styles and define a layout to prepare the application for continued development.

+We will take the [bulma css framework](https://bulma.io/ "bulma") for our application.
+Let's install the plugin with `padrino g plugin bulma`.
+You can find more plugins under https://github.com/padrino/padrino-recipes.

-First, let us create a layout for our application to use.
+Next, let us create a layout for our application to use.
 A layout is a file that acts as a container for the content templates yielded by each route.
 The layout should be used to create a consistent structure between each page of the application.
 To create a layout, simply add a file to the `app/views/layouts`